Primisen/interview/REST API.md

 F. There is a refresh token.
 G. The cid (client ID) is the client you expect.
 H. The token was encrypted.

+Answer:

+#### 2. When you get a 429 response code, what should you do next